Li Shiu Tong: Early career and world tour

-Soon after, Li quit medical school at the age of 24 in order to pursue a career with Hirschfeld, which he hoped would end with him being able to study at a European university.
-Li seems to be underrepresented when talking about sexology and the world tour on which he and Hirschfeld embarked.
-Li never had his political opinions explicitly expressed; however, there were repeated references to the opinions of "Chinese students" on imperialism, which probably was in reference to Li, as there were not a lot of meetings with Chinese students.
+Soon after, Li left Shanghai at the age of 24 in order to pursue a career with Hirschfeld, which he hoped would end with him being able to study at a European university.
+Li never had his political opinions explicitly expressed; however, in Hirschfeld's book about his world tour there were repeated references to the opinions of "Chinese students" on imperialism, which probably was in reference to Li.
 There were many instances of racism against Li throughout the world tour.
-For instance, Li wasn't allowed to leave the ship to enter American-occupied Manila until he obtained special clearance because of the Immigration Act of 1924 and the Chinese Exclusion Act of 1882.
+For instance, Li was not allowed to leave the ship to enter American-occupied Manila until he obtained special clearance because of the Immigration Act of 1924 and the Chinese Exclusion Act of 1882.
 He and Hirschfeld ended up returning to Europe on 17 March 1932 in Athens.
-The original plan was to return to Berlin so Li could finish medical school and work at the Institut für Sexualwissenschaft, but this was derailed by the rising influence of the Nazi Party in Germany.
-Here they met Hirschfeld's other lover, Karl Giese.
+The original plan was to return to Berlin so Li could finish medical school and work at the Institut für Sexualwissenschaft, but this was derailed by the rising influence of the Nazi Party.
+Here they met Hirschfeld's long-time partner, Karl Giese.
 According to Giese, they got along well, and he described Li as "very nice and chummy to me", but an acquaintance of Hirschfeld said "He's living now with both flames (Tao and Karl).
 And the best part is, both of them are so jealous about the old geezer.
 Now if that's not true love?"
+It remains an open question whether the undoubtedly close relation between Li and Hirschfeld was sexual or romantic.

-Li and Hirschfeld spent many years in exile, with Li acting as Hirschfeld's secretary.
-They spent some years apart when Li attended the University of Vienna to study medicine, while Hirschfeld lived in neutral Switzerland.
-During this exile, Li submitted a paper with both his and Hirschfeld's name on it to the Congress of the World League for Sexual Reform in Brno, Czechoslovakia.
+Li and Hirschfeld spent many years in European exile, with Li acting as Hirschfeld's student, nurse and secretary.
+From 1932, Li was a medical student at the University of Vienna, but it is unclear whether he ever actually attended classes there.
+Li later claimed that he met Sigmund Freud there.
+With the rise of Adolf Hitler and the Nazi Party in Germany, Hirschfeld was hoping to be safe in Switzerland.
+In 1932 Li submitted a paper with both his and Hirschfeld's names on it to the Congress of the World League for Sexual Reform in Brno in Czechoslovakia.
 This paper was one of the first to cover intersex people extensively as well as the idea that homosexuality was not a disease, but rather a natural human variation influenced by disposition and environment.
+In May 1933, after the Nazi looting and destruction of Hirschfeld's institute in Berlin, Li helped Hirschfeld to escape from Switzerland to France.
+From 1933 to 1935, Hirschfeld lived, mostly together with Li, in Paris and Nice.
+They spent the summers 1933 and 1934 in Vichy.
+From November 1933 to February 1934, Li returned to Hong Kong to attend his father's and brother's funeral, who reportedly died in a car accident.

-Before Hirschfeld died, Li studied at the University of Zurich.
-Robert Hichens would write a novel about Hirschfeld and Li's life in France during the former's last years, titled That Which is Hidden, published in 1939.
+Shortly before Hirschfeld died in Nice in May 1935, Li started medical studies at the University of Zurich.
+Robert Hichens wrote a novel based on Li's life in the south of France and Zürich, titled That Which is Hidden, published in 1939.